 - Perform Kiuwan analysis in your ABAP Development Life Cycle

-How to analyze C/C++ code
+How do I analyze C/C++ code?

 C and C++ are fully supported by Kiuwan.
 You can analyze C/C++ code in the cloud, of course.
-But C and C++ is heavily dependant on compiler directives that are required to fine tune the analysis.
+But C and C++ is heavily dependant on compiler directives that are required to fine-tune the analysis.
 Typical cases are macros and header files resolution.

 To fully support these options, you should use Kiuwan Local Analyzer to properly configure those options.